Research

 The Eastern Box Turtle (Terrapene carolina), is a long-standing example of the difficulty of categorizing intraspecific variation across space and time.
 The classification of extant populations is still contentious after over 250 years of study.
 Significant amounts of geographic, allometric, and sexually dimorphic variation all contribute to complexity within the species.
 A relatively abundant Pleistocene record further complicates evolutionary interpretations rather than clarifying the history of the species.

 My approach to understanding spatiotemporal evolution in Terrapene carolina is to quantify variation of carapace shape, a phenotypic system that can be equally applied to fossil and modern record.
 Using geometric morphometrics and metadata available in museum collections across the United States, I am placing temporal variation in the context of multiple sources of variation and previous interpretations of the fossil record.
-I am currently working to understand how the presence of two sympatric morphotypes of Terrapene carolina in the Pleistocene relates to extant morphological diversity within the species.

 Fossil feathers